bsanghi/Vehicle-Detection/README.md

 ![][image6]

+#### The image result for LUV configuration

 With heatmap cut, we cleaned false signals and removed some weak true signals(white cars)

 ![][image7]

-The reason we are not using heatmap cuts is we want to keep as many signal as possible since we can decrease false signals using consecutive frame information.
-Instead of making decision using only one frame info, i prefered to make decision based consecutive frames info.
-If we are detecting cars only in images, we should use cuts and focus on color space and hog features.
-When we used color_space='YCrCb' and hog_channel='ALL', we got much better results for the test images.
+#### The image result for YCrCb configuration

+we got much better results for the test YCrCb images.
 Depending on the road condition and type of colors of the cars in images, some color spaces and hog configurations show better results than others in certain cases.
 It does not mean those are better than others.

 ![][image8]

 ---

-### Video Implementation
+### Video Processing

 We created class which keeps all rectangles and heatmaps for thirty consecutive frames.
+We did not use heatmap cuts when we save heatmap.
+The reason we are not using heatmap cuts is we want to keep as many signal as possible since we can decrease false signals comparing and matching consecutive frame information.

 The heatmap values are converted to zero or one and saved.

 	heat = add_heat(heat,rectangles)
 	heat[heat>0]=1